lingex/G610Rebuild/README_en.md

 b.flash official fw

-  STM32 ST-LINK Utility : Official_no_tail.hex   (need a debug tool like ST-Link)
+  STM32 ST-LINK Utility: Official_no_tail.hex   (need a debug tool like ST-Link)

-  or ST DfuSe Demo ：Official_app_only.dfu
+  or ST DfuSe Demo： Official_app_only.dfu

 c.flash this fw

-  STM32 ST-LINK Utility : G610Rebuild.hex   (need a debug tool like ST-Link)
+  STM32 ST-LINK Utility: G610Rebuild.hex   (need a debug tool like ST-Link)

-  or ST DfuSe Demo : G610Rebuild.dfu
+  or ST DfuSe Demo: G610Rebuild.dfu

 DFU Tool
 https://github.com/lingex/ST-DFUSe/releases

-## Flash back to official firmware (will also remove the bootloader):
+## Flashback to official firmware (will also remove the bootloader):

   STM32 ST-LINK Utility : Official_bootloader_and_app.bin  (offset: 0x8000000)

-## knowing issues
+## Knowing issues

- - The volume roller is not good enough compare to the official version, expecrially in low speed.
+ - The volume roller is not good enough compared to the official version, especially at low speed.

- - NKRO required another endpoint, but can not send message through it, it may be soulved by using multi interfaces.
+ - NKRO required another endpoint, but can not send messages through it, it may be solved by using multi interfaces.

  - NKRO may not work on some linux OS: https://static.wongcornall.com/ibm-capsense-usb-web/ibm-capsense-usb.html#x1-140003.3